-After working with a chemical engineer in Cambodia in the early 2000's Melanie learned how to build clay water filtration systems.
-That knowledge as well as the Christian church was what originally led her to Myanmar, as she could benefit the people in rural communities by providing clean water.
+After working with a chemical engineer in Cambodia in the early 2000's, Melanie learned how to build clay water filtration systems.
+That knowledge, as well as the Christian church, was what originally led her to Myanmar.
+She found she could benefit the people in rural communities by providing clean water.
 People such as the Pa-o.
 Here she founded a company with two Myanmar locals and began building and distributing these water filters.
-They're built with rice husks infused into ceramic, to give it the proper porosity and paired with silver nitrate to act as the filter and strip the toxins.
+They're built with rice husks infused into ceramic, to give it the proper porosity, and paired with silver nitrate to act as the filter and strip the toxins.
 The water that comes out the other side is noticeably clean and very nice to drink.

 At her wet mill, where she also has her home, Melanie has a well established set up that has an all encompassing look at the coffee chain.
 It starts with her receiving area, where she floats all the cherries she receives from pick up points at the villages, making sure that all floaters are removed.
-Cherries that float signify underripe or underdeveloped cherries, so they're removed and dried seperately for interal markets.
-Then, the juicy, ripe cherries will either go straight to the drying beds, if being processed as a Natural, or they'll go down the hill to the Penagos depulper, that we see in most sophisticated operations.
-There's dozens of drying beds along the property which were filled with deep red cherries of all different drying times as most of the coffee is done as a Natural.
+Cherries that float signify underripe or underdeveloped cherries, so they're removed and dried seperately for internal markets.
+Then, the juicy, ripe cherries will either go straight to the drying beds, if being processed as a Natural, or they'll go down the hill to the Penagos de-pulper, that we see in most sophisticated operations.
+There were dozens of drying beds along the property which were filled with deep red cherries of all different drying times, as most of the coffee is done as a Natural.

-Tomorrow we're heading back to Behind the Leaf Coffee early to get a jump start on cupping the rest of our samples and figuring out what sort of unique offerings we can add to our menu.
-The first table of coffee was a mix qualities and flavors, so we'll see what tomorrow has to offer.
+Tomorrow, we're heading back to Behind the Leaf Coffee early to get a jump start on cupping the rest of our samples, and figuring out what sort of unique offerings we can add to our menu.
+The first table of coffee was a mix of qualities and flavours, so we'll see what tomorrow has to offer.
 So far, we've been impressed with the small selection of Myanmar coffee we've tried.
-Overall, the operation at Behind the Leaf has impressed us and we're fairly confident the coffee will as well.
+Overall, the operation at Behind the Leaf has impressed us, and we're fairly confident the coffee will as well.

-A neighboring villager, part of the Pa-o community
+A neighbouring villager, part of the Pa-o community

-To be honest, Pin Laung is quite reminiscent of the West Valley in Costa Rica and that has us quite excited, as we've seen the quality of coffee that's possible there over the past few years of sourcing.
-This is just the beginning for Myanmar speciality coffee, an industry that's just blossoming here in the country, and an industry that's helping farmers move away from the illegal production of opium*.
+To be honest, Pin Laung is quite reminiscent of the West Valley in Costa Rica.
+This has us quite excited, as we've seen the quality of coffee that's possible there over the past few years of sourcing.
+This is just the beginning for Myanmar speciality coffee, an industry that's just blossoming here in the country.
+And an industry that's helping farmers move away from the illegal production of opium*.
 Or, as Melanie has said, an industry that's been hidden, Behind the Leaf.
 We'll learn more tomorrow and report back.

 *Myanmar is the second largest producer of opium behind Afghanistan.